Dov Charney

 Dov Charney (born January 31, 1969) is a Canadian entrepreneur and clothing manufacturer.
 He is the founder of American Apparel, which was one of the largest garment manufacturers in the United States until its bankruptcy in 2015.
 Charney was fired from American Apparel in 2014 due to allegations of sexual harassment and assault.
-He subsequently founded Los Angeles Apparel.
+He subsequently founded Los Angeles Apparel which produces Kanye West's line Yeezy.

+Charney is a nephew of architect Moshe Safdie and a cousin once removed from the Safdie brothers.

 Early life

 Charney was born to a Jewish family in Montreal, Quebec, on January 31, 1969.
-His parents, Morris, an architect, and his mother, Sylvia, an artist of Syrian-Jewish descent, divorced when he was young.
+His father, Morris, an architect, and his mother, Sylvia, an artist of Syrian-Jewish descent, divorced when he was young.
 Charney is a nephew of architect Moshe Safdie.
 Charney is dyslexic and was diagnosed with ADD in kindergarten.

 He attended Choate Rosemary Hall, a private boarding school in Connecticut and St. George's School of Montreal.
 According to Charney, he was heavily influenced by both Montreal culture and his own Jewish heritage.

 While attending high school in the United States, Charney began importing Hanes and Fruit of the Loom t-shirts from the U.S. to his friends in Canada.
 In an interview with Vice, he described smuggling the shirts on Amtrak trains from New York to Montreal.